barryclark/jekyll-now/README.md

 Read more about theme development at the [Jekyll documentation](http://jekyllrb.com/docs/home/).

 ## Local Theme Development

+Explain why you'd want to use local theme development.

 The first step of local development is git cloning your repo.